 As well as the extensive advice and resources supplied on all good betting sites, there are organizations in Mississippi that offer help and practical support.
 One such is the Mississippi Council on Problem and Compulsive Gambling.

 Yes, you can bet on sports in Mississippi, but with some restrictions.
 There are about two dozen casinos across Mississippi that have launched retail sportsbooks since the law was changed to permit this activity in 2018.
 However, you can wager online only if you are at a casino, and BetMGM is the only online operator in action so far.

 Mississippi allows sports betting at retail locations only within the state.
-You can place bets at kiosks on the casino floor, and you can wager online with BetMGM only on casino grounds of BetMGM-operated sportsbooks.
+You can place bets at kiosks on the casino floor, and you can wager online with BetMGM but only while on casino grounds of BetMGM-operated sportsbooks.
 You must be 21+ and on casino property to place sports bets.